 Find schools in Pennsylvania offering barber training.
 Learn about state licensure requirements, and get job growth and salary information for barbers living in Pennsylvania.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 What You Need to Know

 In Pennsylvania, barber training is typically offered through private, for-profit schools.
 All of the following programs include at least the minimum number of training hours to qualify for the state licensing exam.
 You can learn the necessary barbering skills, in addition to barber shop management methods.
 Check out the following programs to see which one might fulfill your needs.

 Fortis Institute - Erie

 - Program Length: 1,260 hours

 - Address: 5757 W 26th St., Erie, Pennsylvania 16506

 - Phone: (814) 838-7673

 Fortis Institute has 3 locations in PA: Erie, Forty Fort and Scranton.
 The school's barbering diploma program fulfills the requirements for state licensure and prepares you for the licensure examination.
 You gain hands-on training through the student barbering clinic while learning about hair cutting and styling, men's hairpieces and barbering history.
 The program also covers business and sales, professional ethics and job-seeking skills.
 Fortis Institute offers a crossover program in cosmetology as well.

 Jolie Hair and Beauty Academy of Hazleton